AVATOL/nematocyst/README.md

 ## Quick Start (Application)

  This section shows how to quickly get started if you just want to use the binary executable and not the API.
 This is useful if you only need to use the built-in search spaces and search procedures.
 This section will walk through a sample scenario.
-Let `$ROOT` denote the root directory containing `src`.
+Let `$ROOT$` denote the root directory containing `src`.
 Please first read the Installation Instructions section.

 ### Setup Images, Groundtruth and Train/Validation/Test Splits

-1. Create a folder `$ROOT/DataRaw/SomeDataset`.
+1. Create a folder `$ROOT$/DataRaw/SomeDataset`.
 Create additional folders in it: `Annotations`, `Images` and `Splits`
 2. Put the images (.jpg) in the Images/ folder and the groundtruth masks (.jpg) in the Annotations folder.
 Corresponding images and groundtruth files must have the same file name!
 3. Create `Train.txt`, `Validation.txt` and `Test.txt` in `Splits`.
 In each file, list the file name in the Images folder (without .jpg extension) that belong in each split you want.

 ### Preprocessing

-1. Create folder `$ROOT/DataPreprocessed`.
+1. Create folder `$ROOT$/DataPreprocessed`.
 2. Open MATLAB, make sure VLFeat is set up properly (run vl_setup), and run the following command in MATLAB.
-This should create files and folders in the `$ROOT/DataPreprocessed/SomeDataset` folder.
+This should create files and folders in the `$ROOT$/DataPreprocessed/SomeDataset` folder.
 ```
-preprocess('$ROOT/DataRaw/SomeDataset/Images', '$ROOT/DataRaw/SomeDataset/Annotations', '$ROOT/DataRaw/SomeDataset/Splits', '$ROOT/DataPreprocessed/SomeDataset' )
+preprocess('$ROOT$/DataRaw/SomeDataset/Images', '$ROOT$/DataRaw/SomeDataset/Annotations', '$ROOT$/DataRaw/SomeDataset/Splits', '$ROOT$/DataPreprocessed/SomeDataset' )
 ```

 ### HC-Search Learn/Infer

-Run the following command from the command line: `./HCSearch $ROOT/DataPreprocessed/SomeDataset $ROOT/Results 5 --learn --infer`
+Run the following command from the command line: `./HCSearch $ROOT$/DataPreprocessed/SomeDataset $ROOT$/Results 5 --learn --infer`
 This learns a heuristic and cost function and then runs LL/HL/LC/HL search.
-This should create files and folders in $ROOT/Results/
+This should create files and folders in $ROOT$/Results/

 ### Postprocessing